HISTORIC PRESERVATION FACULTY

 B.A., University of Mary Washington; M.A., East Carolina University; Ph.D., University of Tennessee, Knoxville

 Lauren McMillan joined the department full time in 2017 as the resident North American archaeologist.
 Since 2015, she has been directing UMW’s archaeological and historical investigations at Sherwood Forest Plantation in Stafford County exploring nearly 200 years of occupation on the property.
-She also continues to research and published on the archaeology and history of the 17th-century Potomac River Valley and on the archaeology of clay tobacco pipes.
+She also continues to research and publish on the archaeology and history of the 17th-century Potomac River Valley and on the archaeology of clay tobacco pipes.
 Most recently, Dr. McMillan has began a collaborative partnership with the Patawomeck Indian Tribe of Virginia to study Native Virginian sites in the Fredericksburg region.
 In 2020, she received the UMW Giving Tree Award for dedication and active involvement with the UMW student body.
 Dr. McMillan strongly emphasizes collaborative faculty-student research, resulting in several UMW student conference presentations.
 Examples of student research projects can be seen on the UMW HISP Archaeology Laboratory website.
 Dr. McMillan is also the director of the UMW Eagle Pipe Band.

 Michael Spencer, Associate Professor & Prince B. Woodard Chair in Historic Preservation